-OPTIMIZATION TECHNIQUES - PRACTICAL

-4H - 2C
+18MMP211 OPTIMIZATION TECHNIQUES - PRACTICAL 4H - 2C

-Instruction Hours / week: L: 0 T: 0 P: 4 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week: L: 0 T: 0 P: 4Marks: Internal: 40External: 60 Total: 100This course enables the students to learn

-• To provide the students an exposure to develop well-structured optimization techniques knowledge arising process in various level of science.

-- The course aims at building capabilities in the students for analyzing different situations in the industrial/ business scenario involving limited resources and finding the optimal solution within constraints. - This module aims to introduce students to use Probabilistic Model and techniques. - The course aims at providing fundamental knowledge and exposure of the concepts, theories and practices in the field of management. - Study the basic components of an optimization problem. - Formulation of design problems as mathematical programming problems.
+- To provide the students an exposure to develop well-structured optimization techniques knowledge arising process in various level of science. - The course aims at building capabilities in the students for analyzing different situations in the industrial/ business scenario involving limited resources and finding the optimal solution within constraints. - This module aims to introduce students to use Probabilistic Model and techniques. - The course aims at providing fundamental knowledge and exposure of the concepts, theories and practices in the field of management. - Study the basic components of an optimization problem. - Formulation of design problems as mathematical programming problems.